Subin-Vidhu/2024/Complete SQL + Databases Bootcamp/Readme.md

 - OLAP (Online Analytical Processing): OLAP systems are used to analyze and report on data, such as sales trends, customer behavior, and market share.
 OLAP systems are optimized for complex queries and data analysis.

+### Popular SQL Databases

+- MySQL: MySQL is an open-source relational database management system that is widely used for web applications.

+- PostgreSQL: PostgreSQL is an open-source relational database management system that is known for its advanced features and extensibility.

+- SQLite: SQLite is a lightweight relational database management system that is embedded in many applications.

+- Oracle: Oracle is a commercial relational database management system that is widely used in enterprise applications.

+- SQL Server: SQL Server is a commercial relational database management system that is developed by Microsoft.